johanhedin/sdrx/doc/USING.md

 The R820T(2)/R860 tuner chip has three gain stages, LNA, Mixer and VGA (sometimes referred to as IF).
-Each stage can be set to a value between 0 and 15 and each step represents a change in gain (typically an increase at about +3dB).
+Each stage can be set to a value between 0 and 15 and each increment of the value represents a change in gain (typically an increase of about +3dB).
 The gain you give to `sdrx` as an argument will be translated into one value between 0 and 15 for each stage according to an `sdrx` internal mapping table.
 This mapping table is the same as is used in the official librtlsdr library (look in the source code for the details).
 As an alternative, it is also possible to set the three gain stages directly with stage values like this (LNA = 5, MIX = 8 and VGA = 10):

     $ ./sdrx --gain 5:8:10 122.455